Indecomposability for differential algebraic groups: Stabilizers and fields of definition

 Now, assume that $p(x)$ is a type such that any realization $a$ is topological generic.
 Then take any differential polynomial $P(x)$ vanishing at $a.$ As $a$ is topological generic, $P(x)$ vanishes everywhere in $G.$ So, by quantifier elimination, then only possible non-group generic formula in $p(x)$ is the negation of a differential polynomial equality.
 Suppose that $P(x)\neq 0$ is not group generic.
 Then $P(x)=0$ is group generic, so finitely many translates cover $G,$ which is again a contradiction if $Z(P) \cap G$ is a proper closed subset of $G$.
 Thus $P(x)\neq 0$ is group generic. \end{proof}

-So, from now on, we will simply refer to these types as generics.
-Note that this argument also shows that for a differential algebraic group, irreducibility in the Kolchin topology implies that Morley degree is one.
-In a general differential algebraic variety (with no group structure), there are examples in which the topological generics are disjoint from the RU-generics and Morley degree (and even Morley rank) of a definable (constructible) set is not preserved by taking the closure of the set in the Kolchin topology \cite{Fgenerics}.
+From now on, we will simply refer to these types as generics.
+Note that this argument also shows that for a differential algebraic group, irreducibility in the Kolchin topology implies that the Morley degree is one \cite[for the definitions of Morley degree and rank]{MMP}.
+In a general differential algebraic variety (with no group structure), there are examples in which the topological generics are disjoint from the U-generics and Morley degree (and even Morley rank) of a definable (constructible) set is not preserved by taking the closure of the set in the Kolchin topology \cite{Fgenerics}.
+Also note that the previous lemma also holds for definable principal homogeneous spaces of a differential algebraic group \cite{PillayDAG}.